luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

 - If a notebook is linked to a GitHub branch that is renamed, the change is not automatically reflected in Databricks.
 You must re-link the notebook to the branch manually.

 <h3 style="font-weight:bold;">f.
 Orchestration Jobs</h3>

+*Remember that before putting a job into production you must*:
+- Comment out unwanted files removal.
+- Display actions
+- SQL queries for debuggind purposes.

 *Configure Apache Spark Scheduler Pools for Efficiency*